|PSYC-030: Metamorphosis, Credits = 10|

 PSYC-205: Social Psychology, Credits = 5

-Study of the influence of the behavior of others on individual behavior and attitudes.
+Study of how the behavior presence of others impacts individual behavior and attitudes.
 Topics include conformity, obedience, aggression, prejudice, persuasion, interpersonal attraction, self-justification, and group processes.
 Recommended: READ 088 or higher.
 Course taken prior to fall 2010 also accepted for diversity requirement.
 Formerly PSY 205.
-[SS] [^D]

 PSYC-207: Psychology of Personality, Credits = 5

-Introduction to the study of personality, including an overview of the major theories, research strategies for measuring aspects of personality, and practical applications to psychological adjustment in daily life.
-Prerequisite: PSYC& 100, General Psychology.
+Introduction to the study of personality, including an overview of the major theories and practical applications to psychological adjustment in daily life.
+Prerequisite: PSYC& 100.
 Recommended: READ 088 or higher.

 PSYC-219: Health Psychology, Credits = 5